State Provided Veteran Resources

 Many veterans face substance use disorders (SUD) during their deployment and/or after returning home.

-Though the issue is prevalent — about one in 15 veterans have had a past year substance use disorder — addiction is very treatable for veterans who are reintegrating into society.
+Though the issue is prevalent — about one in 15 veterans have had a substance use disorder — addiction is very treatable for veterans who are reintegrating into society.

 Here are some of the addiction treatment options and resources offered by the state.